-In receiving an initial introduction, law enforcement officers better understand these complex threats and can enhance their critical role in enabling community trust and transparency as a core component of our Nation’s counterterrorism, targeted violence, and hate crime prevention strategies.
+BJA’s SLATT Program offers an initial introduction to countering terrorism, targeted violence, and hate crimes for many law enforcement and criminal justice practitioners.
+The curriculum is designed to enhance their understanding of complex threats and their critical role in enabling community trust and transparency as a core component of our nation’s prevention strategies for counterterrorism, targeted violence, and hate crime.

-Train (Terrorism Readiness Through Applied Instructional Neuroscience) – Designed for academy staff and field trainers to build counterterrorism capacity through specialized training that reinforces community partnerships and constitutional policing as core components of responding to threats.
+Law Enforcement, Criminal Justice, and Public Safety Organizations: Build threat mitigation capacity through specialized training that reinforces community partnerships and constitutional policing as core components of this activity.

-The SLATT Program offers a vast array of resources that includes videos, podcasts, recorded lectures, and on-demand webinars to highlight current research and expert perspectives on preventing terrorism, targeted violence, and hate crimes.
+The SLATT Program supports the SLTT and federal law enforcement and criminal justice communities with a vast array of resources, including videos, podcasts, recorded lectures, and on-demand webinars that highlight current research and subject-matter/legal expert perspectives regarding terrorism, targeted violence, and hate crime prevention.
 SLATT resources are multiuse and suitable for individual officers during roll call or larger group settings to include basic academy and in-service training.

-- The SLATT website supports sworn law enforcement, support staff, and approved criminal justice and public safety professionals through the Law Enforcement Enterprise Portal (LEEP) or Regional Information Sharing Systems (RISS).
-For more information, visit www.slatt.org and click on “New User.”
+The SLATT Program supports sworn law enforcement, support staff, and approved criminal justice and public safety professionals.
+The SLATT website may be accessed utilizing the Law Enforcement Enterprise Portal (LEEP) or Regional Information Sharing Systems (RISS) program credentials, or through an approved SLATT account.
+For more information, visit the SLATT website and click on “New Account.”